Reconstruction Algebras of Type D (I): Computation of the rank one specials

-In the next proposition the cycle pattern is the same as in type $A$, but to write down the proof here is a little awkward since we need to rely heavily on the combinatorics from Section 2. \begin{prop} At every vertex in the quiver $\tt{D}_1$ all invariant polynomials exist as a sum of compositions of cycles at that vertex.
-Furthermore if we remove any one arrow this is no longer true.
+The next proposition follows the above example closely; in fact the cycle pattern is the same as in type $A$, but the proof here is a little more complicated than in type $A$ since we need to rely heavily on the combinatorics from Section 2.
+In what follows it is convenient to write $\AN{i}{j}$ for the composition of anticlockwise paths $a$ from vertex $i$ to vertex $j$, and similarly $\CL{i}{j}$ as the composition of clockwise paths, where by $\CL{i}{i}$ (resp. $\AN{i}{i}$) we mean not the empty path at vertex $i$ but the path from $i$ to $i$ round each of the clockwise (resp. anticlockwise) arrows precisely once.
+So, in Example~\ref{444pattern} above, $(xy)^{82}=A_{00}$ and $w_2^{26}w_3^{15}=C_{00}$.
+We also refer to the vertex $W_{i_t}$ as vertex $t$, and the vertex $R$ as $\star$.

+\begin{prop} At every vertex in the quiver $\tt{D}_1$, all invariant polynomials exist as a sum of compositions of cycles at that vertex.
+Furthermore, if we remove any one arrow this is no longer true.
 Both statements also hold for $\tt{D}_2$. \end{prop} \begin{proof} We first prove the statements for $\tt{D}_1$.
-It is clear by following the outside anticlockwise arrows that at each vertex there is a cycle labelled $(xy)^{2(n-q)}$.
-By Lemma~\ref{invariants} we must justify why at each vertex there is also the cycle $(xy)^{r_t}w_2^{c_t}w_3^{d_t}$ for all $2\leq t\leq e$.
+To simplify the exposition we consider cycles up to rotation --- for example by `$\CL{0}{0}$ at vertex $t$' we mean $\CL{t}{t}$ (i.e. we rotate suitably so that the cycle starts and finishes at the vertex we want).
+It is clear that we can see $(xy)^{2(n-q)}$ at every vertex as $\AN{0}{0}$.
+By Lemma~\ref{invariants} it suffices to justify why at every vertex there is also the cycle $(xy)^{r_t}w_2^{c_t}w_3^{d_t}$ for all $2\leq t\leq e$.